helfertool/helfertool/README.md

 These packages are included in TeX Live and should be installed anyway.

+## Set secret key

+You have to set a secret key in the configuration file `helfertool/settings.py`:

+    SECRET_KEY = 'CHANGE-ME-AFTER-INSTALL'

+You can generate a new key using the script `./stuff/bin/gen-secret-key.py`.

+## Database

+The database configuration is done in `helfertool/settings.py`:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+        }
+    }

+Look at https://docs.djangoproject.com/en/dev/ref/databases/ for examples how to configure Django to use an other database.

+Now you should run the database migrations:

+    python manage.py migrate

-## Run for development
+## Celery

+Since the software uses Celery you need one of supported message brokers, we use RabbitMQ for development and deployment.

+### Deployment
+For deployment we installed RabbitMQ using the package repository.

-### Celery and RabbitMQ
+### Development

-Since the software uses Celery you need one of supported message brokers, for development we use RabbitMQ with Docker (note: the RabbitMQ server listens on port 5672 to every incoming connection, you should configure a firewall):
+For development, RabbitMQ is installed using Docker (note: the RabbitMQ server listens on port 5672 to every incoming connection, you should configure a firewall):

     docker run -d --hostname helfertool-rabbitmq --name helfertool-rabbitmq \
         -p 5672:5672 rabbitmq